From failing request to safe replay—in one timeline

 Bring production into focus

-Ingest the traffic that matters—webhooks, internal APIs, workers—and keep every event attached to the customer or job that triggered it.
+Ingest webhooks, APIs, workers — each event stays tied to the customer or job that triggered it.

 SDK & HTTP ingestion